 What’s your status and plans for federating cloud and storage resources into the ELIXIR Compute Platform?
 What are the open questions (if any)?

 JetStream

-What’s your status and plans for federating cloud and storage resources into the ELIXIR Compute Platform?
-What are the open questions (if any)?
+The Jetstream system received official acceptance after review by the National Science Foundation at the beginning of May 2016.
+Since this was announced an ELIXIR start up allocation has been approved by XSEDE.
+An initial meeting with the Jetstream administrators was conducted on May 18th to discuss the goals of the Jetstream interoperability project and the use of the EGI FedCloud integration appliance.
+While there were some policy concerns surrounding the XSEDE allocation process, no immediate technical concerns were expressed by the administrators.
+An initial attempt to run the EGI FedCloud integration appliance will happen in late May with result reported to the ELIXIR Competence Centre.
+Once the integration appliance has successfully been installed ELIXIR application testing can occur.

 Integration guidelines for service providers

 The ELIXIR Compute Platform uses the integration approach and integration technologies from the EGI Federated Cloud to establish the ‘basic infrastructure services’ layer (See section 2 for details).
 This section provides service deployment and configuration guidelines for cloud providers who are wishing to participate in the ELIXIR Compute Platform ‘basic infrastructure services’ layer.
 The section begins with a description of the EGI Federated Cloud concept, then provides integration information for OpenStack, OpenNebula and Synnefo cloud service providers.